Skip to main content

 Biography

-Dr. Mehr (Faezeh) Amirkamali is an Assistant Professor of Management at Illinois State University’s College of Business.
-She received her PhD in Business Administration with a concentration in Management from the University of Texas at Arlington, where she focused on organizational behavior and human resource management.
+Dr. Faezeh (Mehr) Amirkamali is an Assistant Professor of Management at Illinois State University’s College of Business.
+She received her PhD in Business Administration with a concentration in Management from the University of Texas at Arlington, where she specialized in organizational behavior and human resource management.

-Her primary research interests include Work-Life Boundary Management, Work-Life Balance, the Integration of Technology and Artificial Intelligence in HRM Practices, and Cultural and Individual Values.
-Her research has been published in the Journal of Organizational Behavior, the Annual Review of Organizational Psychology and Organizational Behavior, and the Journal of Occupational and Organizational Psychology.
+Her research focuses on work–life boundary management, work–life balance, the integration of artificial intelligence in human resource management, and cultural and individual values.
+Her work has been published in the Journal of Organizational Behavior, the Annual Review of Organizational Psychology and Organizational Behavior, and the Journal of Occupational and Organizational Psychology.

-Dr. Amirkamali has taught undergraduate and MBA courses in human resource management, organizational behavior, organizational change, and research methods.
-She is committed to creating an engaging and supportive learning environment, emphasizing applied learning and the use of emerging technologies in her teaching.
+Dr. Amirkamali has taught a range of undergraduate and MBA courses, including human resource management, organizational behavior, organizational change, and research methods.
+She is committed to creating an engaging and supportive learning environment that emphasizes applied learning and the thoughtful use of emerging technologies.

 Current Courses